 How to Make Candy Dots on Paper:

-1. If you are using meringue powder, use 1 tbsp meringue powder and 3 tbsp water in place of egg white.
+1. If you are using meringue powder, use 1 tablespoon meringue powder and 3 tablespoon water in place of egg white.

 2. Whisk egg white until frothy.